ckcr4lyf/stdinman/README.md

 There are several interesting discord bots and such floating around, such as for playing Youtube links, soundcloud etc. However, as an **Arch Linux** user, I wanted something super composable - the ability to play _any raw audio_ into Discord, via a bot.

 That's exactly what this program does.
-It relies on having a bot in the server which is connects to a Voice Channel - this is intentional, as if you just want to play audio via your own account, then there are loads of ways via Virtual Microphones and whatnot.
+It is entirely up to the user how they wish to prepare the audio source - for instance their microphone, their speaker output (i.e. alsa monitor), an internet audio stream (or anything outputtable by ffmpeg really), or spinning vinyl*.
+Check out the [recipes](#recipes) section for more.

 ## Recipes